The 12 Most Dangerous Things in Texas

 Imported red fire ants are a significant problem in Texas.
 Their painful stings can cause allergic reactions, including anaphylaxis in sensitive individuals.
 Fire ants are aggressive and attack in large numbers when their nests are disturbed.

-See also Top 10 Richest Black Men In Texas in 2024
+See also Top 12 Largest Universities In Texas [2024]

 11. Jellyfish